The Monk: Anti-Catholic themes

 The Monk is one of many Gothic novels that criticises the Catholic Church and Catholic tradition.
-Lewis's condemnation of the Church is apparent throughout the novel in his characterisation of Catholic religious.
+Lewis's condemnation of the Church is apparent throughout the novel in his characterisation of Catholic religious authorities.
 Ambrosio and the Prioress represent all that is seen as wrong with the Catholic Church.
 The vow of celibacy, which many Protestant writers at the time condemned as unnatural, is presented as contributing significantly to Ambrosio's repressed sexuality, which in turn leads to the heinous acts he commits against Antonia.
 Agnes's breaking of her vow is seen by the Prioress as an unforgivable crime, which drives her to punish Agnes so severely.
 Blakemore argues that in England, the sexual demonization of the aberrant Catholic "Other" was part and parcel of the ideological formation of the English, Protestant national identity."

 Lewis also appears to mock Catholic superstition through use of iconoclasm repeatedly over the course of the novel, such as when Lorenzo moves a statue of the virgin St. Clare to reveal the chamber in which Agnes is being kept prisoner.
 This demystification of idols makes light of Catholic superstition in relation to statues and sacred objects.
 Lewis's treatment of the Catholic Church clearly shows that he harbours negative sentiments about the Church's activities.

 The lack of divinity shown throughout the novel is not unique to The Monk.
 John Moore's Zeluco focuses on the nefarious plots of a single man who cannot control his passions.
 Like Ambrosio, Zeluco's disposition is shown very early in the novel to be disagreeable.
 In his youth Zeluco "seized it [his pet sparrow] with his hand, and while it struggled to get free, with a curse he squeezed the little animal to death."
 Zeluco continually gratifies his vices much to his discredit and dishonor, and, as in The Monk, his sins compound upon themselves culminating in the infanticide of his only son.
 Unlike Ambrosio, however, Zeluco has no physical demons spurring him onwards, but rather his insatiable appetite for sin.